Moving to Norway From US - Relocation Services to Norway - Earthrelo

 Citizenship

 Norwegians hold extreme pride in homes.
 Hence, you will find excellent well-built apartments and houses in Norway.
 However, the cost of living is high.
-As Norway is expensive, you can either opt for renting in Norway or you can even buy a home in Norway.
+As Norway is expensive, you can either opt for renting in Norway or you can even buy a home in Norway, while moving to Norway.

 Renting in Norway